leftclickben/serverless-api-stage/README.md

     Variables:
       foo: bar
       baz: xyzzy
-    # The MethodSettingsGlobal property type configures settings for all methods in a stage.
+    # MethodSettings:Use this to overwrite above global settings at each method level.
-    # Required
+    # Type: List of MethodSetting
-    MethodSettingsGlobal:
+    MethodSettings:
-      CacheDataEncrypted: Boolean
+    - CacheDataEncrypted: Boolean
       CacheTtlInSeconds: Integer
       CachingEnabled: Boolean
       DataTraceEnabled: Boolean